 Brex is unique in that its credit model is flexible enough to underwrite many businesses that have limited operating history, revenue, or profitability.
 In order to give our customers the highest credit limit possible, our underwriting model relies on maintaining visibility into a company’s cash balance and transactions.

-Because of this, Brex credit limits fluctuate more than other credit cards, as they adapt to the unique financial characteristics of each business.
+Because of this, Brex credit limits fluctuate more than limits on other credit cards, as they adapt to the unique financial characteristics of each business.
 The information below can help you understand how and why your Brex credit limit may change, as well as highlight circumstances where your credit limit may be reduced to $0.

 There are three ways Brex determines a credit limit for a Brex credit card: